Chinese property firms Greenland, Macrolink seek overseas growth

-SINGAPORE/LONDON China's Greenland Holding and Macrolink announced on Tuesday property deals worth more than $2 billion (1.2 billion pounds) from Britain to South Korea as Beijing's efforts to rein in housing prices force Chinese firms to try their luck overseas.
+SINGAPORE/LONDON Jan 7 China's Greenland Holding and Macrolink announced on Tuesday property deals worth more than $2 billion from Britain to South Korea as Beijing's efforts to rein in housing prices force Chinese firms to try their luck overseas.

 The deals come as the Chinese government steps up measures to cool the country's real estate sector, which has seen prices soar in major cities.

-State-owned Greenland Holding Group Co said it would invest 1.2 billion pounds in two schemes in London in its first foray into Britain.
+State-owned Greenland Holding Group Co said it would invest 1.2 billion pounds ($1.97 billion) in two schemes in London in its first foray into Britain.

 It is buying the site of London's oldest brewery, the 7.75 acre Ram Brewery in south-west London, from property investor Minerva.
 The site, which has permission for apartments and shops, is expected to be worth 600 million pounds when completed.